 In a recent post, I described how to intervene when a preschooler is aggressive toward a younger sibling.
 But sometimes it's the younger child, often a toddler, who initiates the brawling.
-Toddlers don't have a fully developed frontal cortex, so their emotions routinely overcome their knowledge that "hitting hurts."
+Toddlers don't have a fully developed prefrontal cortex, so their emotions routinely overcome their knowledge that "hitting hurts."
 And often they can't express themselves very well verbally, so they're easily frustrated.
 So they lash out.

 But your older child deserves to feel safe in her own house, so you can't just sit by and "let them work it out."
 Obviously, you immediately get between your children to stop the hitting.
 You say "Ouch!
 No hitting!
 Hitting hurts!"
 But what if the aggression continues?